|JOB SKILLS PARTNERSHIP|

 (a) The commissioner shall make grants to eligible organizations for programs to provide education and training services to targeted youth.
 The purpose of these programs is to provide specialized training and work experience for targeted youth who have not been served effectively by the current educational system.
 The programs are to include a work experience component with work projects that result in the rehabilitation, improvement, or construction of (1) residential units for the homeless; (2) improvements to the energy efficiency and environmental health of residential units and other green jobs purposes; (3) facilities to support community garden projects; or (4) education, social service, or health facilities which are owned by a public agency or a private nonprofit organization.

-(b) Eligible facilities must principally provide services to homeless or very low income individuals and families, and include the following:
+(b) Eligible facilities must principally provide services to homeless or low income individuals and families, and include the following:

-(1) Head Start or day care centers;
+(1) Head Start or day care centers, including playhouses or similar incidental structures;

 (2) homeless, battered women, or other shelters;